ScholarDevelopment/Follow_Bilal/README.md

 ## CV Development

+__Learn Latex and Upload your resume template to Github repository called my_resume__

 > Your CV is one of the most important key elements to prepare you for after-school.

 > Prepare your CV, Updatable format (docx, latex, template), PDF of current version